stacklok/codegate-docs/docs/toolhive/how-to/client-configuration.md

 }
 ```

-Next, configure your client or library to connect to the MCP server using the
+Configure your client or library to connect to the MCP server using the URL
-URL provided by ToolHive.
+provided by ToolHive.

 ## Troubleshooting